tradingview/rest_integrations_docs/source/trading/Concepts.rst

 - Available operations for the positions include *Protect Position*, *Reverse Position*, and `Close Position`_.
 Use flags in the `/accounts`_ → ``d`` → ``config`` to hide or enable the operations.
 - For *Forex*, you can use multidirectional positions.
 To do this, set ``supportMultiposition: true`` in the `/accounts`_ endpoint.
 - To hide *Reverse Position*, set the ``supportReversePosition`` flag to ``false`` in the `/accounts`_ endpoint.
 - If users enabled the *Instant orders placement* option in the *Chart settings → Trading* section, they won't be able to partially close the position by clicking the *Close position* button either on *Chart* or in the *Account manager*.
 This behavior will occur even if you set ``supportPartialClosePosition: true`` in the `/accounts`_ endpoint.
+Also, when *Instant orders placement* is enabled, the ``amount`` property won't be returned in the `/closePosition`_ endpoint.

 .. _trading-concepts-pipvalue: